-- (1) The estimated fair value was calculated at the time the options were granted using Black-Scholes based on the following weighted average assumptions: risk-free interest rate between 1.48 1.52%, expected life of 10 years, no annual dividends and expected volatility of 50%. - (2) Mr. Moore resigned as Chief Financial Officer of the Corporation on November 9, 2017. - (3) Ms. Cross was appointed as Chief Financial Officer of the Corporation on November 9, 2017. - (4) Mr. Mawani was appointed as Chief Operating Officer of the Corporation on May 30, 2017.
+(1) The estimated fair value was calculated at the time the options were granted using Black-Scholes based on the following weighted average assumptions: risk-free interest rate between 0.47- 2.16%, expected life of 10 years, no annual dividends and expected volatility of 50-70%.

+(2) Represents bonuses paid to Mr. Tannas during the financial year ended December 31, 2019.

+(3) These amounts were paid to Mr. Tannas pursuant to the Corporation's director time and expense policy which compensated directors for their efforts finding and negotiating successful acquisitions by the Corporation.
+This policy was eliminated in 2018.
+(4) Ms. Cross was appointed as Chief Financial Officer of the Corporation on November 9, 2017.

+(5) Mr. Mawani was appointed as Chief Operating Officer of the Corporation on May 30, 2017.